cybersonic/lucli-lint/README.md

 # CFML Parser and Linter

 A comprehensive CFML linter built on Lucee's native AST parser.
 This module provides static analysis for CFML code, replicating and extending the functionality of CFLint with a more modern, extensible architecture.
+It is intended to be used  as a module for lucli.

 ## Features